shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 Where :math:`\mathbf{1}` is the unit number.
 In other words any number can be expressed as a linear combination of :math:`1`.

+.. }}}

 .. _pseudo_vectors_and_pseudo_scalars:

-Pseudo vectors and pseudo scalars
+Pseudo-vectors and Pseudo-scalars
 ---------------------------------

+.. {{{

-For the vector basis the following objects are defined:
+From the vector basis, we have obtained the following objects:

 * Scalars.
 * Vectors.
-* Bivectors correspoding to surfaces and often called pseudo-vectors.
+* Bivectors corresponding to surfaces, often called pseudo-vectors.
-* Trivectors corresponding to volumes and often called pseudo-scalars.
+* Trivectors corresponding to volumes, often called pseudo-scalars.

 Placing the objects in front of a mirror: